travelping/docker-pcap/README.md

 variable seperated by a whitespace (e.g. "eth0 eth1").

 The `FORMAT` variable sets the format of the written file.
-Use the variable `dump.pcap` as the `FILENAME` option to use the common pcap-format.
+Use the variable `dump.pcap` as the `FILENAME` option and `pcap` for `FILENAME` to use the common pcap-format.
 Other formats are described in the [official documentation](https://www.wireshark.org/docs/man-pages/tshark.html).

 Example: